SlimeVR/SlimeVR-Docs-Site/src/README.md

 You buy the [**official DIY Kit**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker) which includes all the boards and cables you need, get a LiPo battery, and attach batteries to the boards.
 All you need is to 3D print (or build) yourself a nice casing and get straps (or get creative and tape them with electrical tape to your body).
 See [DIY Kit Guide](/diy_kit_guide.html) for more information on how to build it.

-This option requires no or little soldering, provides tested boards, allows for the smallest possible design, and is a cheaper alternative to buying completed SlimeVR trackers.
+This option requires no or little soldering, provides tested boards, best available IMUs, allows for a small design, and is a cheaper alternative to buying completed SlimeVR trackers.
 It also allows you to customize cases and straps.

 However, at this point you could just buy completed SlimeVR trackers as the shipping times and chip shortages still affect this option.